smok-serwis/siege-engine/README.md

 ## How to adjust thread count.

-Start from 13000 or even better from 25000.
+Start from 13000.
 If the process manages to hit a single core 100%, start a new program, or just reduce the amount of threads.
 The process is network-bound.

 ## Valid targets